-Galactus is one of the most well-known villains in the history of Marvel Comics as he is a huge cosmic being that lives to feed on the energy of planets so that he can continue to live.
-He is a destroyer of worlds and entire galaxies due to his insatiable need to eat planets.
-In most cases, he is depicted as a huge being that is so huge that he can actually eat an entire planet and can even fight a Celestial on par.
+Galactus is one of the most well-known villains in the history of Marvel Comics as he is a huge cosmic being that lives to feed on the energy of planets (most recently knowledge) so that he can continue to live.
+He is a destroyer of worlds and entire galaxies due to his insatiable need to eat planets & knowledge.
+In most cases, he is depicted as a huge being that can actually eat an entire planet and can even fight a Celestial on par.
 So, does that mean that Galactus is also a Celestial?

 Even though he may look like the Celestials and is just as strong or even more powerful than they are, Galactus isn’t one.
 Of course, there’s also the fact that Galactus isn’t as big as a Celestial in his true form but can appear to be as big as them.
 So, with that said, let’s look at Galactus and the Celestials so that you would understand what makes them different from each other.

 The Celestials have already been featured in the MCU and are some of the most powerful entities in the world of Marvel Comics.
-These are godlike cosmic beings that exist in different parts of the universe and are gigantic creatures, the oldest races in the Marvel universe.
-They were the first form of existence created in the current Marvel universe, meaning they existed even before the Big Bang and the other races.
+These godlike cosmic beings exist in different parts of the universe and are gigantic creatures and the oldest race in the Marvel universe.
+They were the first form of existence created in the current Marvel universe, which existed even before the Big Bang and the other races.